hsyl20/ghc-cross-compilation/index.rst

 - use the multi-threaded runtime system or not
 - support profiling or not
-- dump additional debug information or not
+- use additional debug assertions or not
 - use different heap object representation (e.g. `tables_next_to_code`)
 - support dynamic linking or not